5 Ways To Improve Your Art Writing in 5 Minutes

 — Astro Teller (scientist)

 What do you think?
 Got other tips to add?
-Or let me know what you are working on allowing to happen in your writing life in the COMMENTS below.
+Put them in the Comments below.